Emil Hartmann

-Emil Hartmann (1 February 1836-18 July 1898) was a Danish composer of the romantic period, fourth generation of composers in the Danish Hartmann musical family.
+Emil Hartmann (21 February 1836-18 July 1898) was a Danish composer of the romantic period, fourth generation of composers in the Danish Hartmann musical family.
 His music is distinctly Nordic and tuneful and won great popularity in his time.

 Early life and education

-Hartmann was born on 1 February 1836 in Copenhagen, the eldest son of composer Johan Peter Emilius Hartmann and of his composer wife Emma Hartmann.
+Hartmann was born on 21 February 1836 in Copenhagen, the eldest son of composer Johan Peter Emilius Hartmann and of his composer wife Emma Hartmann.
 He grew up in the Zinn House in Copenhagen.

 Emil Hartmann got his first education from his father Johan Peter Emilius and brother-in-law Niels Gade.
-His piano teachers were Niels Ravnkilde (1823-1890) and Anton Rée (1820-1886).
+His piano teachers were Niels Ravnkilde (1823–1890) and Anton Rée (1820–1886).
 Letters from Hans Christian Andersen show that he was composing even before he could talk properly.

 Career

 Emil Hartmann was a composer of the Danish Golden Age.
 He wrote seven symphonies, concertos for respectively violin, cello and piano, several ouvertures, a symphonic poem (Hakon Jarl), orchestral suites, serenades, ballets, operas and singspiels, incidental music and cantatas.
-He was also the author of multiple works of chamber music (nonet, piano quintet, string quartets, clarinet quartets, piano trios, serenade for clarinet, cello and piano, sonatas for violin and piano, etc), songs and piano music.
+He was also the author of multiple works of chamber music (nonet, piano quintet, string quartets, clarinet quartets, piano trios, serenade for clarinet, cello and piano, sonatas for violin and piano, etc.), songs and piano music.
 His opera Ragnhild («Runenzauber» in German) was created by Gustav Mahler in Hamburg.
 His music is resolutely Nordic, colourful and melodic and won great popularity in his days when performed.
-At the time, his Nordic folk dances (from 1859-60) as well as his later arrangements of Scandinavian folk music became famous, in line with Brahms’ Hungarian Dances or Dvorak's Slavonic Dances.
+At the time, his Nordic folk dances (from 1859 to 1860) as well as his later arrangements of Scandinavian folk music became famous, in line with Brahms’ Hungarian Dances or Dvorak's Slavonic Dances.
 Stylistically, his works can probably best be described as a sort of distant Scandinavian pendant to the music of some of his more famous contemporaries such as Dvorak or Tchaikovsky.
 Most of his works were published by German editors.

 In 1858, Hartmann' s first major work to be played in public was a Passion Hymn on a text by Bernhard Severin Ingemann for Soprano, Chorus and Orchestra, played on Easter Day in Copenhagen Cathedral.
 That same year, he and his later brother-in-law August Winding were given the task to compose music for August Bournonville's ballet Fjeldstuen.
 The ballet was first performed at the Royal Theater in Copenhagen in May 1859 and became an immediate success which ran for a long time.

 Still in 1859, he received a scholarship and went on study tour to Germany, where he spent most time in Leipzig, but visited also Berlin, Paris and Vienna.
 After returning to Denmark, he took a position as organist at the St. Johannes Church in Copenhagen in 1861 and from 1871 at the Christiansborg Palace Chapel.

 Emil Hartmann was a gifted conductor and went yearly to Germany and elsewhere to conduct his works in the major cities, always to great acclaim.
 Following the decease of Niels W. Gade, he became his successor at the head of the Copenhagen Musikforeningen for a brief period but had to resign for health reasons.